cerebralideas/standards-of-practice/culture/conduct.md

 To have the conversations we need to ensure quality output, we have to have the necessary time.
 Whether it’s with product, design, QA or each other, we have to have a process that ensures the time to properly discuss our product.
 You frequently hear about this through the Agile/Scrum process with grooming, daily standups and retrospectives and such.

-As has been said many times, speed and quality are almost always "at ends with each other".
+As has been said many times, speed and quality are almost always "at odds with each other".
 It's not one or the other, it's a compromise.
 Speed without quality produces unmaintainable products, and quality without speed produces products that are late to market or not innovating.

 **Tradeoffs are always made, but a balance has to be reached between these two aspects of what we do.**